oliviodare/unnamed-history-thing/📖 Literature notes/2019-Peels {MBP}.md

 b) since meaning, value, and so on are not what differentiates humanities and natural sciences, and if we are to create a humanities-specific notion of replication, in which agency, value, and meaning play a role, the natural sciences should look at this notion to understand how replication interacts with meaning, value, and so on.
-(TJ: Counterpoint: this is what [[2018-de Rijcke, Penders {TJ}]] claim, that one of the core distinctions between humanities and physical sciences *is* the kind of objects they extract meaning from, and hence the kind of meaning they extract.)
+*(TJ: Counterpoint: this is what [[2018-de Rijcke, Penders {TJ}]] claim, that one of the core distinctions between humanities and physical sciences * is * the kind of objects they extract meaning from, and hence the kind of meaning they extract.)*

 > Also, I take “replication” and “reproduction” to be synonyms, as I do “replicability” and “reproducibility.”13

  This may be problematic.
+ *(TJ: [[2019-Kurapati & Teperek {TJ}]] explicitly makes this distinction, taking replication to be using the same method on a different dataset, while reproducing being trying to reproduce the exact experiment.
+Not sure I agree, seems somewhat arbitrary as I don't think scholars use these words that distinctively, but as a proposal it seems reasonable.)*

 > What this goes to show is that replication is a matter of degree and that in assessing the epistemic status of a replication, one should try to locate it on a replication continuum